anderslauri/eleutheria-gcp-iap/README.md

 principles of `Identity Aware Proxy`.
 Principles, as we don't support `client_id` as part of claim `aud` - only url.

 :exclamation: Given successful validity and signature verification of JWT.
 Value of claim `email` is cached.
-Cache key is hash, in `SHA256`, of `(JWT || request url)`. `ttl` for cache is `exp - <interval of cleaning routine>`.
+Cache key is hash, in `SHA256`, of `{JWT || Request URL}`. `ttl` for cache entry is `exp - <interval of cleaning routine>`.
 Once token is found in cache - only step `4` is performed per each request.
 This is done for performance reasons.

 ## Role bindings
 :warning: All role bindings are consumed asynchronously given a defined time interval (see configuration).
 This may or may not be acceptable - depends on your choice.
-Bindings are kept in memory for performance.
+Bindings are kept in memory for performance reasons.
 Default interval is `5min`.
-For the future, consuming `audit iam events` should be implemented to ensure a close to real time change of bindings.
+For the future.
+Consuming `audit iam events` should be implemented to ensure close to real time change of bindings in memory.

-### Conditional bindings
+### Conditional expressions
-`request.path`, `request.host` and `request.time` are supported with conditional bindings with role `roles/iap.httpsResourceAccessor`.
+`request.path`, `request.host` and `request.time` are supported with conditional expressions with role `roles/iap.httpsResourceAccessor`.
-All conditional bindings in Google Cloud are persisted and compiled in memory.
-If a role has a conditional binding, this binding is compiled and evaluated in memory using `cel-go`.
-All parameters are available per request.
+If role binding has conditional expression, this conditional expression is compiled and evaluated in memory using `cel-go`.
+All conditional expressions are only compiled once - after first compilation - the program (representing conditional expression) is cached for performance reasons.

-:exclamation: Conditional bindings compiles into a program which is evaluated based on request parameters.
-Each compiled program is cached and re-used for performance reasons.
-Cache key is conditional expression.

 ## How to run
 :exclamation: Use `Dockerfile` as example.